-Qbserve can export your logged time in one of two modes:
+Qbserve can export your logged time in the following modes:

 You can set up the export in a scheduled way so that it happens automatically.
 It can be useful for processing the exported results with another application or a script.
 The scheduled export doesn't have a period selection because it exports only the last interval.

-CSV is a spreadsheet file type similar to Microsoft Excel's XLS but without formatting support.
-Currently it is available only for the totals mode.
+CSV is a spreadsheet file type similar to Microsoft Excel's XLS but without formatting.

 For Totals mode, JSON is organized in the following way: